Limbicnation/UnCLIP-Interp-Pipeline/README.md

 # UnCLIP-Interp-Pipeline

-Diffusion Pipeline interpolates image embeddings via polynomial interpolation between two images or an image_embeddings tensor.
+This repository contains a diffusion pipeline for interpolating image embeddings using polynomial interpolation between two images or an `image_embeddings` tensor.
+The pipeline leverages the `UnCLIPImageVariationPipeline` from the Hugging Faces Diffusers library to achieve image interpolation with control over interpolation strength (`--interpolation_factor`) and the number of interpolation steps (`--steps`).